The Blue Lagoon (1980 film): Versions and adaptations

 The Blue Lagoon was based on Henry De Vere Stacpoole's novel of the same name, which first appeared in 1908.
 The first film adaptation of the book was the British silent 1923 film of that name, which is now lost.
 There was another British adaptation in 1949.

-The sequel Return to the Blue Lagoon (1991) loosely picked up where The Blue Lagoon left off, except that Richard and Emmeline are found dead in the boat.
+The sequel Return to the Blue Lagoon (1991) picks up where The Blue Lagoon left off, except with confirmation that Richard and Emmeline are dead when found in the boat.
 Their son is rescued.

 A television adaptation of the novel by TV network Lifetime, Blue Lagoon: The Awakening, was released in 2012.

-The 1982 Indian film Ina, directed by I. V. Sasi, is inspired by The Blue Lagoon and The Emerald Forest.
-The story is set in Indian state of Kerala and explores teen lust, child marriage and the consequences.
-1984 Indian film Teri Baahon Mein and 1991 Hindi film Jaan Ki Kasam are also inspired by it.
+The Indian film Ina (1982), directed by I. V. Sasi, is inspired by The Blue Lagoon.
+The story is set in the Indian state of Kerala and explores teen lust, child marriage and the consequences.
+The Indian film Teri Baahon Mein (1984) and the Hindi film Jaan Ki Kasam (1991) are also inspired by it.

 Home media

 The Special Edition DVD, with both widescreen and fullscreen versions, was released on October 5, 1999.
-Its special features include the theatrical trailer, the original featurette, a personal photo album by Brooke Shields, audio commentary by Randal Kleiser and Christopher Atkins, and another commentary by Randal Kleiser, Douglas Day Stewart and Brooke Shields.
+Its special features include the theatrical trailer, a behind-the-scenes featurette called An Adventure in Filmmaking: The Making of The Blue Lagoon, a personal photo album by Brooke Shields, audio commentary by Randal Kleiser and Christopher Atkins, and another commentary by Kleiser, Shields, and Douglas Day Stewart.
 The film was re-released in 2005 as part of a two-pack with its sequel, Return to the Blue Lagoon.

-A limited edition Blu-ray Disc of the film was released on December 11, 2012, by Twilight Time.
-Special features on the Blu-ray include an isolated score track, original trailer, three original teasers, a behind the scenes featurette called An Adventure in Filmmaking: The Making of The Blue Lagoon, as well as audio commentary by Randal Kleiser, Douglas Day Stewart and Brooke Shields and a second commentary by Randal Kleiser and Christopher Atkins.
+A limited-edition Blu-ray disc of the film was released on December 11, 2012, by Twilight Time.
+The Blu-ray includes an isolated score track and three original teasers, in addition to the special features ported from the 1999 DVD release.

 The 1980 movie was made available for streaming through services such as Amazon Video and Vudu.